Solving parametric systems of polynomial equations over the reals through Hermite matrices: Introduction

 It is worth noticing that, usually, this approach is used only to solve the aforementioned {\em weak} version of Problem~\eqref{problem:rrc} as getting a semi-algebraic description of the connected components of $\RR^t \setminus \cup_{i=1}^r V(h_i)$ through CAD is too expensive when $t\geq 4$ (still, because of the doubly exponential complexity of CAD).
 Under the above assumptions and notation, the output degree of the polynomials in such formulas would be bounded by $\left (n(d-1)d^n\right )^{2^{O(t)}}$.

-An alternative would be to use {\em parametric} roadmap algorithms to do such computations using e.g. \citep[Chap.
+An alternative would be to use {\em parametric} roadmap algorithms to do such computations using e.g. \cite[Chap.
 16]{BPR} to compute semi-algebraic representations of the connected components of $\RR^t \setminus \cup_{i=1}^r V(h_i)$.
-Under the above extra assumptions, this would result in output formulas involving polynomials of degree bounded by $\left (n(d-1)d^n\right )^{O(t^3)}$ using $\left (n(d-1)d^n\right )^{O(t^4)}$ arithmetic operations (see \citep[Theorem 16.13]{BPR}).
+Under the above extra assumptions, this would result in output formulas involving polynomials of degree bounded by $\left (n(d-1)d^n\right )^{O(t^3)}$ using $\left (n(d-1)d^n\right )^{O(t^4)}$ arithmetic operations (see \cite[Theorem 16.13]{BPR}).
 Note that the output degrees are by several orders of magnitude larger than $n(d-1)d^n$ which bounds the degree of the set of critical values of the restriction of $\pi$ to $\cV$.

-Hence, one topical algorithmic issue is to design an efficient algorithm for solving Problem~\eqref{problem:rrc} which would output semi-algebraic formulas of degree bounded by $n(d-1)d^n$.
-At this stage of our exposition, this is not clear that it is doable.
+Hence, one topical algorithmic issue is to design an efficient algorithm for solving Problem~\eqref{problem:rrc} which would output semi-algebraic formulas of degree bounded by $n(d-1)d^n$ (using a number of arithmetic operations polynomial in this quantity).
+At this stage of our exposition, this is not clear that it is doable. \todo{Actually, admittedly ``folklore'' algorithms in symbolic computation already allow one to achieve such a result.}

-We describe in detail our contributions in the next paragraph but we can already state that, when $\ff$ enjoys some genericity properties that are made clear further, the algorithm we design outputs semi-algebraic formulas involving polynomials of degree bounded by $n(d-1)d^n$ and which are computed using $\left (n(d-1)d^n\right )^{O(t)}$ arithmetic operations in $\QQ$.

-To achieve these results, we revisit tools for univariate real root counting, such as Sturm and Sturm-Habicht sequences and Hermite's quadratic form to adapt them in our multivariate setting.
-This leads us to mention \cite{GoLaLoRo98,Li08} or \cite{Henrion10} which provide algorithms for classifying the real roots of a univariate polynomial with coefficients in $\QQ[\by]$, hence restricted to the case where $n=1$ (either using Sturm-based techniques or Hermite's quadratic forms).